brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Fix: Global: Added update notice to update the old user database to provide compatibility.
 * Fix: Container - Resolved an issue wherein WordPress core blocks inside the container were aligning to the center in tablet/mobile view in the editor.

 = 2.13.8 - Thursday, 27th June 2024 =